 - Condo Documents

-In order for a condo to be classified as “warrantable” the subject condo property manager will complete the banks condo questionnaire, Form RR105C.
-See “non-warrantable condo” for potential issues with the Form RR105C that will require your condo to be financed with a non-warrantable portfolio condo loan.
+In order for a condo to be classified as “warrantable” the subject condo property manager will complete the bank’s Condo Questionnaire (Form RR105C in Hawaii).
+See “non-warrantable condo” for potential issues with the Condo Questionnaire that will require your condo to be financed with a non-warrantable portfolio condo loan.

 Non-warrantable condos are not eligible for the “Agency” loan programs that warrantable condos are approved for.
 Your PHL Loan Officer will determine which classification your condo falls under.
 If your condo is classified as non-warrantable, you will be offered one of PHL’s Portfolio loan programs with a competitive rate.

-- The following information reported on Form RR105C will classify a condo as non-warrantable
+The following information reported on Condo Questionnaire will classify a condo as non-warrantable: